Metacor/Minecraft-Speedrun-Guide/readme.md

 * Complete **The Nether** and **The Overworld, Part 2** Sections

 * Add Videos for each Bastion Route
+* Create and Add Videos for each Crafting Window, and for each Nether Portal Construction
 * Add Crafting Screenshots for each mention of an Item *(similarly to: [Composter](https://i.imgur.com/qK3yzOP.png))*
 * Add Links to all Video / Section / Item references, even if they have previously been linked to
 * Add Pirate Strats to the Practice Section (Crafting + Tasks)